 The two types have slightly different purposes.
 The purpose of “temporary” support is to try to help each spouse maintain the marital standard of living until the completion of the divorce.
 Realistically, except when the payor or both parties have large incomes, maintaining the marital standard living for both spouses is often financially impossible.
 Sharing the financial pain relatively equally is often a more realistic goal.

 There is no formula for “permanent” support.
 Instead the Family Code requires judges to weigh 14 factors when deciding how much to award.
-Nonetheless, permanent support when decided by a judge is usually somewhat less than temporary support.
+Nonetheless, permanent support when decided by a judge tends to be somewhat less than temporary support.